Volunteers and mentors must be at least 21 years of age.

 The curriculum is researched-based, in which there are five identified types of risk for at-risk students.
 Depending upon where each student lies on this continuum, there are four different approaches that we apply to prevent, intervene, or treat at-risk behavior.
 Workshops address topics under the umbrella of our core values: Integrity, Discipline, Education, and Ambition.

-We have typically met in buildings in the local communities (public library, local schools, or community centers).
-However, we will meet virtually until it is safe to meet in person.
+We typically meet in buildings in the local communities (public library, local schools, or community centers).
+However, we often host social events like bowling, arcade days, or getting ice cream.

 If you’re interested in our program, click here to fill out our interest form.